Yttrium-tYcLief/sod-guides/enclave/boss2.md

     Your browser does not support the video tag.
     </video>
     <p>Anyone inside the meteor when it impacts will take some damage, but anyone outside of the meteor will instantly die. <ins>This must be soaked</ins>.</p>
-    <p class="tip fs-3">The meteor's location is pre-determined, it will always land in a spot roughly in front of Hilda.
+    <p class="tip fs-3">The meteor's location is pre-determined, it will always land in a spot roughly in front of where Beatrix begins.
 Bubbles or other party-wide defensives will help, but the damage is minimal as long as you do the mechanic.</p>

   {% endtab %}
   {% tab classcalls#Fratley %}